 YOU are responsible for the SAFE operation and maintenance of your Wallenstein product.
-YOU must make sure that anyone who is going to use, maintain or work around the machine is familiar with the operating and maintenance procedures and related SAFETY information contained in this manual.
-This manual alerts you to all good safety practices that should be used while using your Wallenstein equipment.
+YOU must make sure that you and anyone else who is going to use, maintain, or work around the machine is familiar with the operating and maintenance procedures and related SAFETY information contained in this manual.
+This manual provides good safety practices that should be followed while using this machine.

-YOU are the key to safety.
+Remember, YOU are the key to safety.
 Good safety practices not only protect you but also the people around you.
 Make these practices a working part of your safety program.
-Be certain that EVERYONE using this equipment is familiar with the recommended operating and maintenance procedures and follows all the safety precautions.
+Make sure that EVERYONE who uses this machine is familiar with the recommended operating and maintenance procedures and complies with all the safety precautions.
+Most accidents can be prevented.